nextstrain/zika/phylogenetic/README.md

 ### Using example data

-Alternatively, you can run the build using the example data provided in this repository.
-To run the build by copying the example sequences into the `data/` directory, use the following:
+Alternatively, you can run the build using the example data provided in this repository by running:

     nextstrain build .  --configfile build-configs/ci/config.yaml